-- Strengthening relationship between and among the member-countries towards combating IUU. - Increase in reporting and sharing of information. - Use of homogenous and harmonized rules and regulations to fill up the gaps among the member-countries. - Increase in fish stocks. - Easy conflict resolutions.
+- Strengthening Relationship between and among the nations in the regional countries towards combating IUU. - Increase reporting including public performance reporting. - Use of homogenous and harmonized rules and regulations to fill up the gaps among the countries. - Increase in fish stocks. - Easy conflict resolutions.